RayPT808/activitytracker/README.md

 ![Delete Activity](assets/images/mobiledeleteconfirm.jpg)

 ---

+-**Profile Page** The Profile page allows users to view and update their personal account details in a user-friendly form.
 - **Profile Page** The Profile page allows users to view and update their personal account details in a user-friendly form.
 _Validation_: Validation applies to the Username and the Email address fields.
   Key elements include:

 - **Username (Pre-Populated)**
   Displays the user’s unique username, which is pre-filled.

 - **Email (Pre-Populated)**
   Shows the registered email address of the user, pre-filled in the form for reference.

 - **First Name (Editable)**
   Allows users to enter or update their first name.
 This field is optional but enhances personalization.

 - **Last Name (Editable)**
   Allows users to enter or update their last name.
 Optional, but contributes to a more complete profile.

 - **Update Button**
   Submits the updated profile information and provides feedback on success or validation errors.
   ![](assets/images/profileupdate.png)

 ## 3. Requirement Gathering and Planning

 ### Project Summary

 The activity tracker app was designed to help users record and monitor how they spend their time through a simple and user-friendly interface.
 The goal of this project was to build an intuitive activity tracker app that allows users to log, manage, and review their daily/weekly activities.
 Planning focused on user needs such as accessibility, ease of use, and data accuracy.”
 Platforms like [Strava](https://developers.strava.com/docs/reference/) and [Garmin](https://developer.garmin.com/gc-developer-program/activity-api/) are the giants.
 I drew inspiration from them but opted to avoid the complexities of their APIs and licenses.
 Both of those well-known platforms, at their core, have the same functionality that I wanted to have for the users.